fabiankaraben/docsarchive-dev/content/typescript/5.2/reference/type-inference.md

 Property 'button' does not exist on type 'Event'.
 ```

-Based on the fact that the above function is being assigned to `Window.onscroll`, TypeScript knows that `uiEvent` is a [UIEvent](https://developer.mozilla.org/docs/Web/API/UIEvent), and not a [MouseEvent](https://developer.mozilla.org/docs/Web/API/MouseEvent) like the previous example. `UIEvent` objects contain no `button` property, and so TypeScript will throw an error.
+Based on the fact that the above function is being assigned to `Window.onscroll`, TypeScript knows that `uiEvent` is a [UIEvent ↗](https://developer.mozilla.org/docs/Web/API/UIEvent), and not a [MouseEvent ↗](https://developer.mozilla.org/docs/Web/API/MouseEvent) like the previous example. `UIEvent` objects contain no `button` property, and so TypeScript will throw an error.

 If this function were not in a contextually typed position, the function’s argument would implicitly have type `any`, and no error would be issued (unless you are using the [`noImplicitAny` ↗](https://www.typescriptlang.org/tsconfig.html#noImplicitAny) option):